 The wrong way to apologize is to offer a statement of regret and follow it with the word "but" because, to most people, that little word is a verbal erasure.
 In their minds, it erases everything that you just said in front of it and your attempt at an apology becomes an excuse.
 The listener tends to remember the excuse and forget the apology.

-"but" can help you with an apology is saying something like this: "The result that happened was not my intention BUT it was my fault."
+The only place the word "but" can help you with an apology is saying something like this: "The result that happened was not my intention BUT it was my fault."